Raja-Krishna/Web-Data-Management-Projects/P1_Pong Game/README.md

 # Pong Game

+The goal of this project is to learn client-side web programming using JavaScript and AJAX.
+More specifically, you will create a Web application that displays information about movies.

 You need to write a JavaScript file pong.js, used in the file pong.html, that implements the following actions:

 * initialize: initialize the game